ltoinel/ghost-cache-purge-worker/README.md

 # ghost-cloudflare-cache-purge

-A Cloudflare Worker to purge cached pages when a post is published or updated from the Ghost CMS administration pages.
+A simple Cloudflare Worker to purge cached pages when a post is published or updated from the Ghost CMS administration pages.

 ## ❓ Why

 With this worker you can run your Ghost blog with a `Cache Everything` Page Rule on Cloudflare and serve all content (including HTML pages) from Cloudflare's cache.
+This allow you to reduce the resources used on your server and deliver pages more quickly with more scalability.

 When a post is published or updated a Ghost webhook will trigger this worker to purge that page from the Cloudflare cache.